 Leaving ancient monasteries in Kosovo to Albanians would be the same as entrusting extinguishing to the same arsonist that kindled the fire.

-When PR agencies and corruped goverments write history, mankind gets into collapse of common sense, as it is a case with so called Kosovo (i.e. another Albanian territory created by the West and Turkey).
+When PR agencies and corrupted governments write history, mankind gets into the collapse of common sense, and that’s the case with so-called Kosovo (i.e. another Albanian territory created by the West and Turkey).

 The issue is simple: Albanians in Kosovo and Metohija have no cultural and historical monuments of their own since the local historical monuments have been erected either by Serbia or Turkey (Ottoman Empire).

 They have neither capacity nor will to protect the Serbian heritage.

 Albanians, in fact, have never erected a single fountain in Kosovo and Metohija.

 That’s why they could, in cold blood, burn down, destroy and blow up over 200 Serbian Orthodox Christian monasteries, churches and holy relics in their barbarian orgies from June 1999- present.

-All the monuments of Islamic culture in so callled Kosovo have been raised by the Turkish dignitaries.
-Some of them might have been Albanians, but in fact Ottoman Turkey has raised all non Serbian monuments.
+All the monuments of Islamic culture in so-called Kosovo have been raised by the Turkish dignitaries.
+Some of them might have been Albanians, but in fact, Ottoman Turkey has raised all non-Serbian monuments.

-Serbian historian Predrag J. Markovich said that “both Serbia and Yugoslavia were investing a lot in Kosovo, and all the beautiful buildings in the province were constructed, financed and errected by Serbia or Yugoslavia.
+Serbian historian Predrag J. Markovich said that “both Serbia and Yugoslavia were investing a lot in Kosovo, and all the beautiful buildings in the province were constructed, financed and erected by Serbia or Yugoslavia.

--No Albanians have ever built any public building, not even in last 15 years.
+-No Albanians have ever built any public building, not even in the last 15 years.

 They have erected a monument to Skanderbeg, who was an aristocrat of Serbian descent and that’s their own confusion and contradiction.